 Download Cygwin Now

 The Cygwin library, utilities, and numerous applications are available for free download under the terms of the GPL.
 Red Hat offers developer and user support for this software, as well as license contracts for the Cygwin library and its utilities.
-The Red Hat Cygwin official installation utility can be used for both initial installation and automated updating.
+The Red Hat Cygwin official utility is available for both installation and automated updating.
+Separate versions for 32-bit Cygwin and 64-bit Cygwin are available.

 Cygwin License Contract